 Join the 6,755 people who have received a free, no-obligation quote in the last 30 days

 Hiring movers can save you time and effort, but even experienced professional movers occasionally crack a table leg against a doorframe or drop a box of fragile items.
 Accidents happen, and a reputable moving company will have a process for filing a claim and customer service representatives who can walk you through the process.
 Still, knowing what to expect and what to do if something goes awry is helpful.
-This article outlines the steps for documenting damage and filing a claim and offers some tips to make the process easier.
+In this article, we’ll outline the steps for documenting damage and filing a claim and offer tips to make the process easier.

 What To Do Before a Move